Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 ```

 After uploading the file and having a netcat listener at `4242`. we loaded the file and successfully received a shell and got the flag:

 ![](/assets/img/htb/magicinformer/TheMagicInformer-6.png)

+Note: I found out later after the end of the event that there exists a `.shell` command in sqlite which could be directly used instead of having to go throguh all the troubles of getting a reverse shell, etc. xD